3rd March, 2026

 Problems

 Once a risk assessment has been completed and put into action, the people doing the work might spot a problem you missed during the risk assessment process.
-Maybe a control measure or a procedure that isn't quite right.
-Perhaps a guard isn't compatible with a material you are using, or an item keeps getting jammed.
+Maybe a control measure or a procedure isn't quite right.
+Perhaps a guard isn't compatible with the material you are using, or an item keeps getting jammed in the machine.

 If problems come to light, it's an opportunity to put things right.
 You should review the activity and update your risk assessment where control measures need to be changed or where further improvements are necessary.